 Steel is our principal raw material.
 At various times in past years we have experienced extreme cost fluctuations in this commodity.
 In most cases, the major changes (both increases and decreases) were passed through to customers with selling price adjustments.
-In late 2013, steel costs increased.
-We are implementing price increases, and expect to recover these higher costs.

 As a producer of steel rod, we are also impacted by volatility in metal margins (the difference in the cost of steel scrap and the market price for steel rod).
 Metal margins within the steel industry have been volatile during certain periods in recent years.
-In the first quarter of 2014, metal margins continued to be under pressure, but we expect improvement in the back half of this year as overall steel market conditions improve.
+Since late 2013, metal margins have been under pressure as market conditions have not allowed full recovery of higher costs.
+A dumping case brought early in 2014 by major U.S. steel rod producers has begun to have a stabilizing effect on the domestic rod market.